Asking your supporters to write a letter to their local paper is a big ask, but when it comes through, it's also a big, BIG win.

 Newspaper editors are constantly on the lookout for relevant new content.
 Once you've got supporters sharing unique, personal stories, you also want to design and manage your LTE Action in a way that appeals to news publications.
 Some strategies to consider include:

 Write multiple email subject lines and randomize them so that letters look like an interested individual is just spontaneously emailing the editor.
 The more subject lines you provide, the better.
 You don't want editors seeing the same subject line appearing over and over again in their inbox!

 Always ask for your supporter's full name on your form.
 Anonymous articles are extremely unlikely to get published!

-Whenever you send a reminder email blast for supporters who have yet to write a letter, change up the key points on the tool so that new waves of letters will be fresh and relevant.
+Whenever you send a reminder email blast for supporters who have yet to write a letter, change up the key points on the action so that new waves of letters will be fresh and relevant.

 Monitor and review the letters being sent!
 We always recommend leaving Auto-Approval OFF under Basic Configuration for LTE campaigns.

 - Let the letters trickle out.
 Particularly for campaigns that are targeting a small cluster of publications, you might not want those publications to get slammed with an avalanche of letters on the same day and even at the same time.
 To give the sent letters a more organic flow, release them gradually over an extended period of time.
 You can use the PENDING setting under the Submissions tab to tag letters that you've approved but don't yet want to send out.

 Letter to the Editor Guidelines from The Washington Post

 To give you a better idea of what editors appreciate, these are recommendations from editors at The Washington Post about the letters they like to receive: